 Italian Seafood Salad for Christmas Eve

 This Italian Seafood Salad is inspired by my husband’s grandmother, who makes the most amazing seafood salad every year for Christmas Eve.
-Since moving to Utah almost three years ago, we have really missed our Christmas Eve celebrations with his side of the family.
-In trying to keep up those traditions, I now make this Seafood Salad for Christmas Eve and can only hope it lives up to Gram’s standards!
+Since moving to Utah, we have really missed our holiday celebrations with that side of the family.
+In the hopes of passing on those time honored traditions, I also now make this fish salad for our family’s Christmas Eve.
+Of course, I can only hope it lives up to Gram’s standards!

 Feast of the Seven Fishes

-The Feast of the Seven Fishes is an Italian-American celebration of Christmas Eve that includes dishes made with seafood and no meat.
-Our family traditionally has some sort of pasta dish, a green salad, and seafood salad as part of our Christmas Eve dinner.
-To honor the feast, I make my seafood salad with seven different kinds of seafood.
+The Feast of the Seven Fishes is an Italian-American celebration of Christmas Eve which includes dishes made with seafood and no meat.
+Traditionally, our family has some sort of pasta dish, a green salad, as well as this seafood salad for dinner.
+To honor the feast, I make my salad with seven different kinds of seafood.
 It includes lobster, shrimp, scallops, halibut, calamari, mussels, and clams.